mtsev/senko/privacy.md

 * Server ID of your and the Bot's mutual servers
 * Keywords you add

+By using the keyword feature of the Bot, you agree to the collection and storage of the above information.

 ### Server Member Information Usage
 As a Server Member, your identifying information will **not** be stored by the Bot.
 However, your messages will be collected by the Bot and potentially relayed to a Bot User.